jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

   (b) prepare a report on that review.
 (2) The Minister must present the report to the House of Representatives as soon as practicable after it has been completed.

-**Notices**
+**Notices, disposal orders, and directions**

-### 87 Giving of notices
+### 87 Giving of notices, disposal orders, and directions
-(1) A notice required or permitted by this Act to be given by any person (the sender) to another person (the recipient) may be given by—
+(1) A notice, disposal order, or direction under section 83B required or permitted by this Act to be given by any person (the sender) to another person (the recipient) may be given by—
   (a) delivering it to the recipient; or
   (b) delivering it to the recipient’s usual home or business address; or (c) posting it to the recipient’s usual home or business address; or (d) if the recipient has given the sender an email address for the purpose of receiving notices by email, emailing it to that address; or
   (e) any other prescribed method.
-(2) In relation to a notice that is required or permitted by this Act to be given to a company, section 388 of the Companies Act 1993 applies.
+(2) In relation to a notice, disposal order, or direction under section 83B that is required or permitted by this Act to be given to a company, section 388 of the Companies Act 1993 applies.

 **Regulations**

 ### 88 Regulations
-(1) The Governor-General may, from time to time, by Order in Council made on the recommendation of the Minister, make regulations for all or any of the following purposes:Licences and permitsMeaning of launch vehicle, payload, space object, high-altitude vehicle, and high-altitude payloadRegistration of space objectsLevy, fees, and chargesGeneral
+(1) The Governor-General may, from time to time, by Order in Council made on the recommendation of the Minister, make regulations for all or any of the following purposes:Licences, permits, and authorisationsMeaning of launch vehicle, payload, space object, high-altitude vehicle, high-altitude payload, ground-based space infrastructure, operate, and regulated activityRegistration of space objectsLevy, fees, and chargesGeneral
   (1) prescribing the information to be given in, or in connection with, applications for licences and permits, which may include, without limitation, requirements for a safety case, an environmental impact assessment, and requirements for an orbital debris mitigation plan:
+  (1A) prescribing the information to be given in, or in connection with, applications for authorisations, which may include, without limitation, information about the ground-based space infrastructure proposed to be operated, who owns it, the regulated activities to be carried out, and any partners of the applicant:
+  (1B) prescribing requirements for protective security arrangements and partner due diligence arrangements, and any other requirements for the grant of an authorisation:
-  (2) prescribing the form or manner of making applications, including, without limitation, permitting a person to make applications together for more than 1 type of licence or permit:
+  (2) prescribing the form or manner of making applications, including, without limitation, permitting a person to make applications together for more than 1 type of licence, permit, or authorisation:
   (3) providing for the procedure to be followed in relation to any application, including prescribing the time within which any thing must be done, or providing for the granting of extensions of time for any thing to be done:
-  (4) providing for the procedure to be followed if a person makes applications together for more than 1 type of licence or permit, including permitting the Minister to grant the applications, or grant 1 or some only of the applications, or decline to grant any of the applications:
+  (4) providing for the procedure to be followed if a person makes applications together for more than 1 type of licence, permit, or authorisation, including permitting the Minister to grant the applications, or grant 1 or some only of the applications, or decline to grant any of the applications:
-  (5) prescribing conditions for licences and permits, which may, without limitation, include providing, or providing for the imposition of, requirements for—
+  (5) prescribing conditions for licences, permits, and authorisations, which may, without limitation, include providing, or providing for the imposition of, requirements for—
     (a) safety systems or practices:
     (b) security, including physical and information security:
     (c) the reporting of accidents and incidents: